DIVD-NL/SecurityMeldpunt/handlers/Lennaert Oudshoorn.md

 ### English

-[Barry van Kampen](https://www.linkedin.com/in/bvankampen/) is  handler at The Dutch Security Hotline.
-He is also a director of [The S-Unit](https://www.the-s-unit.nl/).
+[Barry van Kampen](https://www.linkedin.com/in/bvankampen/) is  handler at The Dutch Security Hotline. het is also a director of [The S-Unit](https://www.the-s-unit.nl/).